List of FIFA Club World Cup winning managers: List of managers in the final

 Along with Ancelotti and Zidane, Guardiola is the only other manager to have led the same club to the final on more than one occasion, coming out victorious with Barcelona in 2009 and 2011.
-He also won the final in 2013 as coach of Bayern Munich, becoming the first manager to win the trophy three times.
+He also won the final in 2013 as coach of Bayern Munich and in 2023 as coach of Manchester City, becoming the first manager to win the trophy four times and also the first manager to win the trophy with three clubs.

 The inaugural final in 2000 remains the only one to see two managers from the same nation, with both hailing from Brazil.

 Results by manager

-Pep Guardiola and Carlo Ancelotti are the only managers to have won three FIFA Club World Cups; Guardiola won twice with Barcelona and once with Bayern Munich, while Ancelotti was victorious once with Milan and twice with Real Madrid.
-Rafael Benítez, alongside Ancelotti and Guardiola, holds the record for the most appearances in the final, leading English clubs Liverpool and Chelsea, as well as Italian club Internazionale, to one final each.
+Pep Guardiola is the only manager to have won four FIFA Club World Cups; he won twice with Barcelona, once with Bayern Munich and once with Manchester City.
+He is also the first manager to win the tournament with three clubs.
+Guardiola also holds the record for the most appearances in the final, with the aforementioned four.
 Lamine N'Diaye of Senegal in 2010, Faouzi Benzarti of Tunisia in 2013 and Masatada Ishii of Japan in 2016 were the only non-European and non-South American managers to have appeared in the final.
 The aforementioned three managers, as well as Zoran Mamić in 2018, Ricardo Ferretti in 2020 and Ramón Díaz in 2022, are the only ones to have led a club outside Europe and South America into the decisive match.

 Results by nationality

-Spanish managers have had the most success in the competition, amassing five titles in seven total final appearances.
-Brazilian managers have won four titles, German and Italian managers have each won three, French managers have won two, and a Scottish manager has won the title once.
+Spanish managers have had the most success in the competition, amassing six titles in nine total final appearances.
+Brazilian and Italian managers have each won four titles, German managers have won three, French managers have won two, and a Scottish manager has won the title once.
 Argentine managers hold the dubious record of the most losses in the final with six, including defeats in three consecutive editions; a manager from Argentina has only won the competition on one occasion.

 Results by continent

-European managers remain the most successful of the competition, with a total of thirteen titles.
+European managers remain the most successful of the competition, with a total of sixteen titles.
 Their South American counterparts are second with five titles, while Africa has had two managers lead a club into the final, and Asia has had one.